abtion/guidelines/tools_and_services/stack_guideline.md

 - [Next.js](nextjs.org/) as frontend (with or without CMS)
 - [WordPress](https://wordpress.com/)*

-\* Wordpress has it's own section further down the page as it's a whole separate ecosystem
+\* WordPress has its own section further down the page as it's a whole separate ecosystem

 ### Mobile apps
 - [React Native](https://reactnative.dev/)